Tomppa9555/BuildingAI_IDEA/README.md

 - This is not beginners

 ## What next?
-Too early to say, because im not into to do this yet.
+Too early to say, because i'm not into to do this yet.

 ## Acknowledgments
 The Elements of AI course team providing the proper resource to think about this project